steph-xue/network/README.md

 **Pagination Feature**
 ![Pagination](/network/static/network/images/pagination.png?raw=true "Pagination")
-All functions that show posts on the web application uses pagination, which separates the posts into separate pages with 10 posts per page.
+All functions that show posts on the web application uses pagination, which separates the posts into separate pages with a maximum of 10 posts per page.
 The user can use the previous and next buttons, as well as the page numbers, to access different pages of posts.
 <br></br>

 **2. Viewing a specific user's profile**